Paola62010/just-cupcakes/README.md

 ### Features to Implement in future

+- I want to update the checkout form and the edit profile form: currently the company offers deliveries in ireland, I want to limit the dropdown menu for the country to include Ireland only.
 - Funcionality to handle the stock availability for order fulfillment.
 - An option for in-store pickups, so that the customer can place the order online and go to the bakery to pick it up, also avoiding elivery costs.
 - More options in the Management section of the website, allowing store employees to also create new categories, create job posting and access job applications.